The University of Wisconsin Press

 Vinovskis’s study of the origins of the Massachusetts antebellum public high school reanalyzes the establishment of the Beverly Public High School within the broader perspective of other educational developments occurring in that community as well as in the Commonwealth as a whole.
 The results raise serious questions about Katz’s depiction of the timing of and the reasons for the creation of that institution in Beverly.

-"Vinovskis's present work is the most significant contribution to American educational historiography since [Michael] Katzís classic study."—F. Cordasco, Choice
+“Vinovskis’s present work is the most significant contribution to American educational historiography since [Michael] Katz’s classic study.”

 At the time of publication, Maris A. Vinovskis was professor in the Department of History and research scientist at the Institute for Social Research at the University of Michigan.